-Additionally, since most people don’t drink during the day (unless you are on vacation), the bill will automatically be a little less since to attract people during those times.
+And, since most people don’t drink during the day (unless you are on vacation), your bill will automatically be a little less.

-This option also gives the non-monetary advantage of putting a time constrain on the meeting in case it just isn’t working!
+This option also gives the non-monetary advantage of putting a time constraint on the meeting in case it just isn’t working for whatever reason.

 Happy hour dates can be a great choice for several reasons.

-For one, you are already going to be saving money as this is the time when almost every establishment offers it’s best deals.
+For one, you are already going to be saving money as this is the time when a large number of establishments offer it’s best deals.

-Monday through Thursday are typically the slower nights for many in the food and beverage industry, so it only makes sense to go out on those nights.
+Monday through Thursday are typically the slower nights for many in the food and beverage industry.

-Plus, with less people comes less nose which makes for easier conversations.
+Plus, with fewer people, there will hopefully be less noise which makes for easier conversations.

 With the spread of social media use among businesses come benefits to the patrons.